SpanningCloudApps/SB365-Powershell/README.md

 ```
 PS /Users/Admin/SB365-Powershell> Clear-SpanningAuthentication
 PS /Users/Admin/SB365-Powershell>
 ```

 **Enable-SpanningUsersfromCSVAdvanced**
  - Imports users from a CSV file.
 Takes 4 arguments.
     - The first argument is the fully qualified path to a CSV file; the CSV must contain only a single header column.
     - The second argument is the number (starting at 0) of the column containing UserPrincipalName in the CSV.
     - The third argument is the number of the column which contains the attribute you wish to use to determine Spanning enablement.
     - The fourth argument is the attribute string you wish to use.

-Take, for example, the following CSV at path c:\ps\csv_import.csv:
+Take, for example, the follow1ing CSV at path c:\ps\csv_import.csv:

 |Name|UPN|Department|Geography|
 |:----|:----|:----|:----|